rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

     self.repaint_bitmap()
 ```

-In this design, we need to supply two things to the driver
+In this design, we need to supply two things to the driver:

 1. The document to edit
 2. A projection function that projects the document to a terminal document

-In this design, we probably could modify `Split` to behave as we wanted.
+In this design, we can probably modify `Split` to behave as we want.
+Let's

-Can we do it?
+try.

 ## How do projections hold state?